-Vision and its affect are the driving force behind my practice.
-Working with lens-based media and moving images, I explore how visual perception shapes our interpretation of the surrounding world.
+Vision and its affect are the driving force behind my work.
+Using lens-based media and moving images, I explore how visual perception shapes our interpretation of the surrounding world.

 Annie Briard is a Vancouver based visual and media artist from Montréal challenging visual perception and its ideologies through moving image and video focused work.